 by Chris Woodford.
-Last updated: November 8, 2014.
+Last updated: October 1, 2015.

 This photo was taken at Hawaii Volcanoes National Park following the eruption of Kilauea Volcano in 1983.
 Photo by J.D.
 Griggs courtesy of US Geological Survey (USGS).

 What's the connection between electricity and heat?